newstack-cloud/bluelink/libs/plugin-framework/docs/CONTRIBUTING.md

-# Contributing to the celerity plugin framework
+# Contributing to the bluelink plugin framework

 ## Getting set up